-Earlier this week, a Mentor man was accused of abandoning a 1-year-old baby in a hot car while the child's mother was at work.
+Earlier this week, a while the child's mother was at work.

 Kevin Payerchin has since been charged with child endangering.